Best Film for the Fujica MPF 105X

-The constrained dynamic range of reversal film is another reason why it’s thought to be hard to shoot.
-The golden hour is the best time to shoot reversal film.
+The constrained dynamic range of slide film is one more reason why it’s regarded as difficult to shoot.
+Golden hour is the prime time to use reversal.

-The Fujica MPF 105X takes 35mm film that is sold in metal canisters.
-In addition, it’s the best-selling film format and occasionally called 135 film.
+The Fujica MPF 105X takes 35mm film that is in metal canisters.
+It is also the most frequently used type of film and sometimes called 135 film.

 DX Coded Film

-All new 35mm film offered for sale these days has DX encoding.
-This will allow cameras to automatically detect and set the ISO when the film canister is loaded.
+Almost all new 35mm film offered at this point has DX encoding on the canister.
+This allows electronically controlled cameras to auto detect and set the ISO when the film canister is put in the camera.

-DX-coding isn't going to make a difference for the Fujica MPF 105X because ISO is required to be selected manually.
+DX-coding will not make a difference for the Fujica MPF 105X because ISO must be manually dialed in with the ASA knob.